<strong>Kristina Barber, MD</strong>

 Tomas Salazar, MD

-Tomas Salazar, MD is a graduate of Rutgers New Jersey Medical School with subsequent residency training in Physical Medicine and Rehabilitation at Rutgers RWJ JFK Johnson Rehabilitation Institute in Edison, New Jersey.
-During his final year of residency, he was appointed as the administrative chief resident.
-He stayed at Rutgers RWJ JFK Johnson Rehabilitation Institute to complete an ACGME-accredited fellowship in interventional pain management.
-Dr. Salazar is double board certified in Physical Medicine & Rehabilitation and in Pain Medicine.
+Tomas Salazar, MD is a double board-certified physician in Physical Medicine & Rehabilitation and Pain Medicine, with advanced fellowship training in interventional pain management.
+He earned his medical degree from Rutgers New Jersey Medical School and completed his residency in Physical Medicine and Rehabilitation at Rutgers RWJ JFK Johnson Rehabilitation Institute in Edison, New Jersey, where he served as Administrative Chief Resident during his final year.
+He remained at Rutgers RWJ JFK Johnson Rehabilitation Institute to complete an ACGME-accredited fellowship in interventional pain management.

-Dr. Salazar’s focus is in Interventional Pain Management with expertise in procedures for spine, joint, craniofacial, and neuropathic pain.
-He is skilled in diagnostic ultrasound, nerve blocks, epidural injections, and neurolytic procedures including radiofrequency ablations.
-Dr. Salazar also is an expert in neuromodulation with advanced, specialized training in the placement of spinal cord stimulators, DRG (dorsal root ganglion) stimulators, and peripheral nerve stimulators for patients with nerve injuries, complex regional pain syndrome (CRPS), or chronic pelvic pain.
-Other treatments that Dr. Salazar performs in the office are regenerative medicine interventions including PRP (platelet-rich plasma) injections, shockwave therapy, and photobiomodulation treatments.
+Dr. Salazar specializes in the diagnosis and minimally invasive treatment of acute and chronic pain.
+He has extensive expertise in procedures for spine, joint, craniofacial, and neuropathic pain, including diagnostic ultrasound, targeted nerve blocks, epidural injections, and neurolytic procedures such as radiofrequency ablation.
+He also has advanced, specialized training in neuromodulation, offering spinal cord stimulation, dorsal root ganglion (DRG) stimulation, and peripheral nerve stimulation for patients with nerve injuries, complex regional pain syndrome (CRPS), or chronic pelvic pain.